zhukovgreen/bouquets_generator/README.md

 ```
 Usage: bouquets [OPTIONS] SRC TARGET
   Bouquets design stream as input -> boquets as output.
-  This tool takes file as two input stream - bouquet designs stream -  flowers stream
+  This tool takes file as input.
+Generates two input stream
+   - bouquet designs stream
+   -  flowers stream
-  Based on these two streams the utility generates a stream: - bouquet
+  Based on these two streams the utility generates an output stream:
-  stream
+   - bouquet stream

 Options:  -v, --verbose  Verbosity of the tool
   --help         Show this message and exit.
 ```